rameerez/multirail/README.md

 [Stop paying hundreds of dollars to AWS](https://x.com/rameerez/status/1811782548353351898), Heroku and similar services!
 Host multiple Rails apps in a single VPS Ubuntu server with a single command.

 > ⚠️ WARNING: This is a prototype – I created it to deploy my own Rails projects.
-It is NOT production ready.
-It writes hardcoded DB creds to the Capistrano deploy.rb file.
-Make sure to add `/config/deploy.rb` to your `.gitignore` so you don't commit production secrets to your git repo
+It may NOT be production ready.

 # Pre-requisites